dbpedia/dbpedia-lookup/lookup-indexer/README.md

 The field will be indexed but *not* tokenized.
 Useful for identifiers that should only match in its entirety.
 The field value will be indexed in its lowercase form.

 ##### stored
+Creates a field that is stored but not indexed.
+No changes to the string are applied.

 ##### ngram
+Uses the [NGramAnalyzer](./src/main/java/org/dbpedia/lookup/indexer/NGramAnalyzer.java) to tokenize strings into ngrams of lengths between 3 and 5 characters.

 ##### numeric
+Saves the file as a numeric field.
+Numeric field can be used in arithmetic operations during query time.